Department of Computer Science and Technology

 Our principal models, in our Sail instruction-set definition language, are:

-From these, Sail generates sequential emulators, in C and OCaml, and theorem-prover definitions, in Coq, HOL4, and Isabelle, and SMT.
+From these, Sail generates sequential emulators, in C and OCaml, theorem-prover definitions, in Coq, HOL4, and Isabelle, and SMT tooling.
 The Sail instruction semantics is included, typeset automatically, in the CHERI ISA Specification.

-The Sail CHERI-MIPS model is developed from an earlier model in Fox's L3 instruction-set definition language:
+The Sail CHERI-MIPS model was developed from an earlier model in Fox's L3 instruction-set definition language (L3 also generates an emulator and Isabelle and HOL4 versions of the model):

-We use the Sail (and L3) generated emulators as oracles to test CHERI hardware against, and to test and bring up CHERI software, the generated Isabelle definitions for formal mechanised proof of ISA security properties, and the generated SMT definitions for SMT checking of more specific properties.
+We use the Sail-generated emulators as oracles to test CHERI hardware against, and to test and bring up CHERI software, the generated Isabelle definitions for formal mechanised proof of ISA security properties, and the generated SMT definitions for SMT checking of more specific properties.

 Papers and documentation